S0DEINDE/Wordle/README.md

-# Wordle
+# Wordle Solver

-Enjoy this infinite game of wordle until you get a word correct! :p
+You should never ever get a wordle wrong again! :p